tsmit291/Angular_Unit3/angular-with-express-postgres/README.md

 ### Take what we've done so far and apply it.
 CRUD

-We've already done READ.
-See if you can wire up the rest.

 Here's your check list.
 All of this should be in your wheelhouse.

-__1. Add a form so users can add new posts.__
+__1. Add a form so users can add new pirates.__

 __2. Send form data to your back end__
-  * add another function to your PostsService that sends the data to an Express route.
+  * add another function to your `PiratesService` that sends the data to an Express route.
     What's a good name for that function?
 How about `create`?
   * create an Express route.
 What `http` verb do we use to post data?
 What should the path be?

-__Next, do delete or update.
-Stay calm and think things through.
-Have fun and explore.
-Make mistakes and don't worry about them!__
+__Final Exercise:__

+You've come a _long_ way since you spun up your first Angular app (remember the Reddit Clone?!).
+That app is a mess when you consider how much you now know about MVC architecture.

+Your `deliverable` is to refactor __Reddit Clone__ to be more modular and use an Express / Postgres backend.
+Your __Reddit Clone__ should have full CRUD operations for Posts and Comments